 Use the Home 'Electrical Safety Check' app.
-Download details can be found at www.electricalsafetyfirst.org.uk/ visualchecks

 Certification of electrical installation work

 You should ensure that you receive and keep the paperwork for all completed electrical installation work and periodic inspection and testing.
 All certificates and reports should include schedules of inspections and test results.